hpcloud/hpcloud-kubesetup/README.md

 		declare -x OS_TENANT_NAME="kubernetes"
 		declare -x OS_USERNAME="kube"

+	**Windows**

+Open the OpenStack resource script with a text editor such as Notepad++.
+Replace the variables with your configuration variables.
+Then run this in your command prompt window.

+		set OS_AUTH_URL=OS_AUTH_URL
+		set OS_TENANT_ID=OS_TENANT_ID
+		set OS_TENANT_NAME=OS_TENANT_NAME
+		set OS_USERNAME=OS_USERNAME
+		set OS_PASSWORD=OS_PASSWORD
+		set OS_REGION_NAME=OS_REGION_NAME

-5. Update `kubesetup.yml` if needed.
+5. Update `kubesetup.yml` if necessary.
 This file describes the setup of the cluster.
-By default, a cluster consisting of 5 nodes, 1 master node and 4 minion nodes, will be created.
-You will need to create a new ssh key named `kube-key` or modify `sshkey` to reflect the key you want to use instead.
+By default, a cluster consisting of 3 nodes, 1 master node and 2 minion nodes, will be created.
+You will need to:
+ * Create a new ssh key named `kube-key` or modify `sshkey` to reflect the key you want to use instead
+ * Create or modify the network
+ * Verify and update if needed the ip based on the ip range on your tenant

 	*kubesetup.yml*

 	hosts:
 	  kube-master:
-	    	ip: 10.0.0.40
+	    ip: 10.0.0.140
 	    ismaster: true
 	    vm-image: CoreOS
 	    vm-size: standard.medium
-	      kube-minion-1:
+  	kube-node-1:
-	    	ip: 10.0.0.41
+	    ip: 10.0.0.141
 	    ismaster: false
 	    vm-image: CoreOS
 	    vm-size: standard.small
-	      kube-minion-2:
+  	kube-node-2:
-		    ip: 10.0.0.42
+	    ip: 10.0.0.142
 	    ismaster: false
 	    vm-image: CoreOS
 	    vm-size: standard.small
-	      kube-minion-3:
-		    ip: 10.0.0.43
-		    ismaster: false
-		    vm-image: CoreOS
-		    vm-size: standard.small
-	      kube-minion-4:
-		    ip: 10.0.0.44
-		    ismaster: false
-		    vm-image: CoreOS
-		    vm-size: standard.small

-		sshkey: kube-key
+	sshkey: <my key>
+	network: <my network>
+	availabilityZone: az2

-6. Once `kubesetup.yml` reflects the type of cluster you want to create, you can then execute the cluster installer:
+6. Once your `kubesetup.yml` reflects the type of cluster you want to create, you can then execute the cluster installer:

-	**Linux**

-		/usr/local/bin/hpcloud-kubesetup

-	**Mac**

-		./usr/local/bin/hpcloud-kubesetup
+	**Mac & Linux**

+		hpcloud-kubesetup install

 	Windows

-		coming soon
+		hpcloud-kubesetup install

 	Once run, you should see the following results: